 The City of Arvada owns hundreds of pieces of art.
 One of the main responsibilities of the Arvada Arts and Culture Commission is to catalog and maintain these pieces so that they may be enjoyed long into the future.
 The Commission will also be exploring ways to expand the City's collection of public art.

 The piece is created from corten steel, known for its durability and ability to weather over time.
 The artist encourages park visitors to engage with the sculpture, and walk through its gateway-like structure.
-“Point Gate” will be installed in Hoskinson Park (8700 Brooks Dr.) on Wednesday, May 27.
+“Point Gate” was installed in Hoskinson Park (8700 Brooks Dr.) in May 2020.
 For more information, read the press release.

 Squiggles, the colorful “seasuarus” play structure that snakes its way across the playground behind the Arvada Center, has been the source of children’s play and laughter for over 20 years.
 This past summer, Squiggles got a makeover, thanks to partnerships, dedication and our community.

 In 2019, the resident-led Arts and Culture Commission identified Squiggles as a priority for renovation.
 The original artist, now living in California, agreed to complete the renovations as the third makeover over the decades.
 The artist and his son, who also helped during the original build at age four, worked 12-hour days for five-weeks refurbishing the play structure.
 Now complete, Squiggles is ready for all visitors to enjoy and engage in multi-sensory play!